rybak/jira-gource/README.md

    These kinds of changes touch a lot of tickets and thus make for a bad visualization of JIRA history.
+* `sections_extension` - a function to extend (or completely change) the default "fake folder" path for tickets (see section "Output" below)
+* By default, script only downloads ticket's summary and changelog.
+To make an interesting `sections_extension` function, you might need some other fields of the ticket.
+This can be done by specifying these fields in config variable `extra_fields`.

 ### Running